devtron-labs/devtron/docs/user-guide/application-groups.md

 The **Build & Deploy** tab of your application group helps you deploy one or more applications in bulk.

-1. Select the applications using the checkbox and click the **Deploy** button present at the bottom.
+1. Select the applications using the checkboxes and click the **Deploy** button present at the bottom.

     ![Figure 9: Deploy Option](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/select-app-deploy.jpg)

-2. Select the application and the CI build (image) for which you want to trigger the deployment.
+2. Select the desired container image that you want to deploy for respective application.

     ![Figure 10: Selecting Image](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/application-groups/select-image-1.jpg)